Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 As usual be sure to read the versions.txt in the documentation folder for a full list of everything this version does.
 Listed below are some of the highlights.

+3.0.1 Fixes a few minor issues that popped up after 3.0's release.

+- Fixed a bug in which !steal wasn't allowing items to be stolen
+- Fixed a bug with AIs who were switching weapons even though they were dual-wielding
+- Fixed a bug in which using !bat info before a battle started would cause the battle to end
+- Fixed an issue in which the ignition TwiliPower could be purchased

+Below are the 3.0 notes.

 * New Method of Doing Monster/Summon/NPC Stats Upon Summoning to Battlefield The way the bot determines the stats for monsters, bosses, summons and npcs